-There are the six new wines that will be released to the Cartograph Circle in April 2017.
-Once the Cartograph Circle receives their wines, the wines will be available in the tasting room in May.
+There are the six new wines that were released to the Cartograph Circle in April 2017 and to the tasting room in May 2017.
 The Estate Rosé is exclusive to Cartograph Circle members.
-In May 2017 we will release the North Coast Rosé of Pinot Noir which will be available to everyone via the tasting room and website.

 This wine is exclusive to Cartograph Circle members.
 Circle members please log in to your account to order this wine.